bediger4000/vigenere-ciphering-deciphering/README.md

 Try to find N-byte transpositions for a given key length that make resulting byte-value histograms match that of a target file.

-This needs to be able to read transpositions to allow human fine tuning.

     $ GOPATH=$PWD go build txpfinder